underhillanna/PhotosynQ-Documentation/help/_data_Statistics.md

 #### View the Spreadsheet

 1. Select the **<i class="fa fa-bar-chart"></i> Statistics** from the right menu underneath the Project name.
-2. Choose the type of statistics you wish to perform and select the signficance level.
+2. Choose the type of statistics you wish to perform and select the significance level.

 ![Statistics](../images/help/_data_statistics.png)